-Yaitya Ngutupira is a space and collection of physical and digital items from across the Library, brought together on the themes of linguistics, art, native title, health, social justice, politics, and biographical and cultural knowledge.
-The collection aims to highlight and present books written by Indigenous authors and scholars.
+Yaitya Ngutupira [audio pronunciation] is a space and collection of physical and digital items from across the Library, brought together on the themes of linguistics, art, native title, health, social justice, politics, and biographical and cultural knowledge.
+The collection aims to highlight and present books written by Aboriginal and Torres Strait Islander authors and scholars.

 Items in the Yaitya Ngutupira collection can now be searched directly online.

 Search the Yaitya Ngutupira collection